 - Severe, deep wounds, especially ones that affect your muscle.

 How is gangrene diagnosed?

-- Blood, fluid, or tissue cultures to determine the specific bacteria involved (if bacteria are involved) and best antibiotic to treat the bacterial infection.
+- Bacteria culture test to determine the bacteria involved and the best antibiotic to treat the infection (if relevant).

-- Imaging tests, such as computed tomography (CT) or magnetic resonance imaging (MRI), to confirm gangrene location and spread, identify gas gangrene, identify blockage of blood flow.
+- Imaging tests, such as a computed tomography (CT) scan or magnetic resonance imaging, to confirm the diagnosis and assess the spread.

 Management and Treatment

 There are several options for gangrene treatment.
 Your provider will choose the best method or combination of methods for you depending on the cause of your condition and how far it has progressed.

 - Remove dead or infected tissue from your body.